Jorge Soler Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Giants pitching staff ranks seventh in MLB.
+- The Giants pitching staff is eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Giants have the 20th-ranked team ERA among all league pitching staffs (4.74).
+- The Giants have a 4.73 team ERA that ranks 19th across all league pitching staffs.

-- Giants pitchers combine to rank 20th in baseball in home runs allowed (21 total, 1.5 per game).
+- Giants pitchers combine to allow 22 total home runs at a clip of 1.5 per game (to rank 20th in the league).

-- Webb gets the start for the Giants, his fourth of the season.
-He is 0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched.
+- Wood (0-0) takes the mound for the Giants to make his third start this season.

-- In his last appearance on Tuesday, the righty went six innings against the Los Angeles Dodgers, allowing four earned runs while surrendering six hits.
+- In his last appearance -- in relief on Monday -- the lefty threw 2/3 innings against the Miami Marlins while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.